damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 ## Getting Contracts Ready<a name="prep-contracts"></a>
-Once a new team member is to be added in an employee or contractor capacity, fill out the [New Contract form](https://docs.google.com/a/gitlab.com/forms/d/1Cthnkdj_23ev_u7LT01wv5dZYAZKm20vp5JmzT3ECqE/viewform) with pertinent details, and ping the Business Office Manager to initiate the creation of the contracts.
+Once a new team member is to be added in an employee or contractor capacity, fill out the [New Contract form](https://docs.google.com/a/gitlab.com/forms/d/1Cthnkdj_23ev_u7LT01wv5dZYAZKm20vp5JmzT3ECqE/viewform) with pertinent details, and ping the People Operations Admin or the Administrative Coordinator to initiate the creation of the contracts.

 Our template contracts are posted on the [Contracts page](https://about.gitlab.com/handbook/contracts).

+## Who Reviews and Who Signs Contracts<a name="contract-review"></a>
+While many people can prepare the contracts on our [Contracts](https://about.gitlab.com/handbook/contracts) page, the most typical situation is that either our People Operations Administrator (mostly for US based employees) or Administrative Coordinator, or the COO will prepare the necessary contracts.
+The review process is as follows:

+* For any hires for which the COO does _not_ sign, the COO reviews the contract after which it can be sent out to be signed by any of the relevant C-level team members.
+* For any hires for which the COO should sign, either the CFO or the CEO must review the contracts.

 ## Contract Signed: Now What?<a name="move-to-onboarding"></a>
 Once the contract has been signed, create an onboarding issue as detailed on the